 But the resulting maintenance tasks sit as low priority work in the backlog without a productive maintenance workforce.
-Planning gets these jobs done.

 Many companies "plan" because they are "supposed to."
 They hire planners and declare victory.
 The planners are supposed to prepare plans identifying parts, tools, and instructions before craftspersons work jobs.
 The plans should eliminate delays and increase productivity.

 For example, a group of 30 maintenance technicians should be performing the work of 47 persons when aided by a single planner.

 Doc Palmer and the Maintenance Planning and Scheduling Handbook answer these questions!